-If the winter winds have damaged your fences, why not consider replacing it with a hedge instead?
+If the autumn storms have damaged your fencing, why not consider replacing it with a hedge instead?
 Today hedges are firmly back on the wishlist for many homes, as gardeners and housebuilders alike recognise their usefulness, as well as the classic elegance they bring to the garden.

 So much more interesting to look at than a wall or fence, a hedge will change with the seasons to bring new colours and textures.
 It brings many practical benefits, too, counteracting pollution from the road, and acting as a baffle against noise.
 And of course it’s infinitely friendlier to wildlife, allowing hedgehogs to roam through gardens, providing food for insects and birds, and offering much-needed nesting areas.